bayareala8s/training/non-technical/product/README.md

    - Provide an example of a difficult trade-off decision you had to make.

-Certainly!
 Here is a detailed example of a difficult trade-off decision I had to make:

 ### Example: Balancing Feature Scope and Project Deadline for a Major Product Release